How to Choose the Best Propellers for Your FPV Drone: Beginner’s Guide and Recommendations

 Impact on Tuning

-Changing propellers can have an effect on your drone’s PID and filter tuning.
-For instance, 2-blade propellers tend to have a stronger 2nd harmonics in motor noise, while for 3-blade the 3rd harmonics is usually stronger than the 2nd.
+The difference is even more pronounced when you use props of completely different size or blade count.
+For instance, 2-blade propellers tend to have a stronger 2nd harmonics in motor noise band, while for 3-blade the 3rd harmonics is usually stronger than the 2nd.

 Betaflight Blackbox Filter Tuning Pidtoolbox Spectral Analyser Freq Throttle Motor Band Harmonics Frame Resonance